ConsenSysMesh/live-libs/README.md

 ## How to use a live library

-At the top of your solidity file you can "import" live libs in a comment:
+You import live libs with the `.live` extension in your imports:

-    // live-libs: Math, Money
+    import "Math.live";

 Then, you can feel free to use those libs in your source, such as: